LLNL/radiuss-shared-ci/docs/sphinx/index.rst

 The steps necessary to adopt the RADIUSS Shared CI methodology are documented in the :doc:`RADIUSS Shared CI User Guide <user_guide/setup_ci>`.

-*In a hurry?
-Quickstart instructions can be found in* :ref:`instructions`.

 Contributing
 ============